Hakuna25/Population_Structure_Modeling/README.md

 For reproducibility, please place all input 1000 Genomes files in `1000Genomes/`.
 For detailed download instructions and expected filenames, see [1000Genomes/README.md](https://github.com/Hakuna25/Population_Structure_Modeling/blob/main/1000Genomes/README.md).

+## 🚀 Quick Start (View Results)
+If you want to skip the computation and dive straight into the findings:

+Open `analysis.ipynb`: This notebook contains the pre-rendered experimental results, visualizations, and detailed analysis.

 ## Reproducible Workflow
+Follow these steps to reproduce the environment and the full analysis from scratch:
 1. Create environment and install dependencies.
 2. Place 1000 Genomes input files in `1000Genomes/`.
 3. Edit `pipeline.conf` for config.